jrcain-usgs/asc-public-docs/docs/concepts/missions/vik/viking-orbiter-data.md

-Viking VIS data are distributed in Standard Data Products formatted files, which have an .imq extension, are compressed PDS format images and are decompressed before ingesting into ISIS3.
+Viking VIS data are distributed in Standard Data Products formatted files, which have an .imq extension, are compressed PDS format images and are decompressed before ingesting into ISIS.

 The Viking Orbiter images that are distributed on compact disc (CD) are also compressed image files.
 The CDs are formatted according to the